AasimBinSaleem/HistDiT/README.md

    Results will be printed to the console and saved in ./test_results/EVALUATION_METRICS.txt.

 ## Training
-The training scripts and full data processing pipelines are currently being packaged for an extended journal submission and will be released in this repository shortly.
+The training script will shortly be released in this repository.

 ## Results Snapshot